Gibson Kalamazoo: First series

 The first line of instruments included guitars with bodies between 14" and 16", which in 2009 were worth up to $1800.

 Second series

 The name was revived during the guitar boom of the late 1960s; at the time, guitar manufacturers "could sell just about anything they could make or lay their hands on".
 Gibson already had the Epiphone brand which it used to market more affordable guitars, but Epiphone was already a mid-level brand and Gibson desired something truly cheap.
 The Kalamazoo brand, whose guitars had bolt-on necks, filled that slot.
 "USA" was added to the name on the headstock to set it apart from cheaper, imported guitars.

-While the bolt-neck design was already a money saver, Gibson sought cheaper materials as well and found them in MDF (also known as Masonite).
+While the bolt-neck design was already a money saver, Gibson sought cheaper materials as well and found them in MDF.
 Money was also saved on the pickguard (a single sheet of plastic, not laminated) and the (open-back) tuners.